SFDO-Tooling/CumulusCI/docs/bulk_data.rst

 mapped to arbitrary columns.

 For new mappings, it's recommended to allow CumulusCI to use sensible defaults by specifying only the Salesforce entities.
-Existing datasets are likely to include explicit database mappings, which would look like this for the same data model as above:
+Legacy datasets are likely to include explicit database mappings, which would look like this for the same data model as above:

 .. code-block:: yaml